Recertification

 ABPNS Recertification

-Effective January 1, 2018, the ABPNS rules for recertification have changed.
-The new process reflects the joint ABNS/ABPNS and FRCS(C)/ABPNS process for recognition of ongoing focused practice in pediatric neurosurgery.
-This new process applies to all ABPNS diplomates applying for renewal of their ABPNS certification.
+The ABPNS rules for recertification have changed to reflect the joint ABNS/ABPNS and FRCS(C)/ABPNS processes for Pediatric RFPD/subspecialty credential in pediatric neurological surgery.
+This process applies to all pediatric diplomates applying for renewal of their RFPD/subspecialty credential in pediatric neurological surgery.

-• If the diplomate is current on all required aspects of recertification, a new ten-year time limited subspecialty credential in pediatric neurological surgery will be issued upon expiration of the current ABPNS or RFP subspecialty credential in pediatric neurological surgery.
+• If the diplomate is current on all required aspects of recertification, a new ten-year time limited subspecialty credential in pediatric neurological surgery will be issued upon expiration of the current ABPNS or RFPD subspecialty credential in pediatric neurological surgery.

 • If any Diplomate holds a non-time limited Certificate from the ABNS or RCPSC but a time-limited Certificate from the ABPNS, and fails to stay current on CC he or she will, upon expiration of his or her ABPNS Certification, be deemed a Diplomate of the ABNS or RCPSC, but not the ABPNS.